ucsb-cs48/s20/_lab/lab10.md

   provided in the demo apps.
 * Describe any libraries or open source code that you incorporated (e.g. chat application demos, game engines, etc.) and provide a link to where you got them from.
+* If your app is divided into separate parts, e.g. a front-end and back-end in separate repos, describe that here, and why you had to implement it that way.

+Also, if you had significant side-projects (e.g. proofs of concept, skunkworks projects, spikes) that your team worked on that are part of your teams effort, but are not part of the main repo, describe that here.

 # Part 3: Roles (40 %)